 Health Conditions and Brittle Nails

 Sometimes, brittle nails are a sign of a more serious health problem.
 Thyroid problems, such as hypothyroidism, weaken nails.
 Iron deficiency or anemia can cause ridged or spoon-shaped nails.
-This can make people take vitamins to treat brittle nails.
 Psoriasis can damage the nail bed, causing discoloration or pitting.
 Raynaud’s syndrome, which limits blood flow to the fingers, can also contribute to brittle nails.
 Long-term problems may indicate an underlying medical condition that is worth checking out.

 Lifestyle and Environmental Factors